AudreyKremers/COGIP-app/README.md

 https://cogip-becode.000webhostapp.com/index.php

 ## How to use
-In order to log into the web application you can use the following accounts :
+In order to log into the web application you can use the following user accounts :

 ### Jean-Christian Ranu (godmode account):
 login: Jean-Christian.Ranu@cogip.com